 The Mayor of Kings Lynn and West Norfolk, Councillor Nick Daubney, recording his traditional Christmas message to listeners.
 Assisted by Annette, Emma, Keith, Michael and engineer Alan Lindsay.
 In the new NNAB offices.

 - The King's Lynn Talking Newspaper for the Blind (Vision Link) contains local news not available from other sources.
 It is available free to any visually impaired person.
 It is compiled from a local newspaper, The Lynn News, and recorded weekly by volunteers.
+This December we celebrate 40 years of production.

 - Following the closure of the Downham Market and Hunstanton Talking Newspapers, Vision Link now covers the whole of West Norfolk to provide a Talking Newspaper and even supplies locals who have moved away as far as London and Glasgow.